 Traumatic fractures are almost always due to a traumatic injury, such as a blow to the body or a fall.
 These are serious fractures, especially for the elderly.
 Hip fractures, for instance, can leave an elderly person bedridden and susceptible to infections like pneumonia.
 These can even lead to death.
 If a nursing home resident hasn’t been monitored for stress fractures or has fallen due to an unsafe environment, the nursing home can be held liable.

 If your elderly loved one has suffered broken bones and you suspect nursing home abuse, you don’t have to face it alone.
-Hinkle Law Offices are available to help you gather the facts and determine the best course of legal action available.
+Hinkle Law Offices, LLC. are available to help you gather the facts and determine the best course of legal action available.
 Doctors will be able to tell you what type of fracture has occurred, and we’ll be able to help you handle what those broken bones mean.

 Contact us today if you suspect nursing home abuse has been the cause of your loved one’s broken bones and we’ll get started with a free case evaluation.